MadLadSquad/MadLadSquadSite/desktop.md

 1. A great theming experience

 ## User Freedom
-We prioritise user freedom and system customisability.
+We prioritise user freedom and system customisable.
 These are the rights of our users:

 1. The user shall be able to replace most application with any other equivalent without breaking the system \*1
 1. The user shall have the ability to transparent documentation of all configuration formats